 The ceremony included giants such as Rowan Atkinson, best known as Mr. Bean, Daniel Craig as James Bond, and even Queen Elizabeth II herself.

-But if ti's known for anything, it's the world record beaten in the 100m by Usain Bolt.
+But if ti's known for anything, it's the history made when the 100m world record was beaten by Usain Bolt.
 Known as "the race of the century" it featured the great sprinters of the modern age: Usain Bolt, Justin Gatlin, Johan Blake and Asafa Powell.

 Hammers and Bubbles

 Today it's home to West Ham United, a team that transcends football.
 Film fans might recognise the club, as they are perhaps best known internationally for appearing in films such as Green Street.